 The World Health Organisation (WHO) highlights that: “…it is still an open question whether children are more susceptible to radiofrequency and electromagnetic fields since the brain continues to develop during childhood and adolescence.”
 (WHO Research Agenda for Radiofrequency Fields, 2010: 14)

 Despite these scientific uncertainties, in the UK, the majority of 11-12 year olds (70 to 80%) own a mobile phone and approximately 80% of secondary schools make use of WiFi.
 This research will improve understanding of children’s radiofrequency exposures and whether there are any possible health effects linked to exposure.
 Specific ways to reduce exposure levels may be identified to provide targeted advice to parents and children as appropriate.

 A subset of schools participating in SCAMP will be taking part in the SCAMP Bio-Zone.
-This Bio-Zone will collect non-invasive biological samples (urine and saliva) and anthropometric measurements (e.g. height).
+This Bio-Zone will collect non-invasive biological samples (urine and saliva), anthropometric measurements (e.g. height) and lung function test.
 These data will provide important and accurate information that cannot be collected from SCAMP’s other data sources (SCAMP school-based assessment and online parent and child home questionnaires) either because it is:

-This type of information is highly important for our research as it will enable us to measure several factors (e.g. puberty, passive smoking, stress, and weight status) which are known to be related to cognition, lifestyle, and mobile phone use, all of which are being investigated in the main SCAMP study.
+This type of information is highly important for our research as it will enable us to measure several factors (e.g. puberty, passive smoking, stress, weight status and lung function) which are known to be related to cognition, lifestyle, and mobile phone use, all of which are being investigated in the main SCAMP study.
 It’s important that we take these factors into account in our research in order to accurately assess the effects of mobile phone use and wireless technology on children’s cognitive function and behavioural outcomes.